abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map-in-domain-driven-design.md

 ## Anticorruption Layer

-This kind of integration is based on the fact that two different *Bounded Context* may have different *Ubiquitous Language* and/or different modeling techniques.
+This kind of integration is based on the fact that two different *Bounded Contexts* may have different *Ubiquitous Language* and/or different modeling techniques.
 This differentiation in the context of integration may lead to adaptation that causes corruption in the *Bounded Context*.
-To prevent the corruption, *Anticorruption Layer* can be used.
+To prevent corruption, *Anticorruption Layer* can be used.